Foreign accent syndrome

-Foreign accent syndrome is a medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.
+Foreign accent syndrome is a rare medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.

 Foreign accent syndrome usually results from a stroke, but can also develop from head trauma, migraines or developmental problems.
 The condition might occur due to lesions in the speech production network of the brain, or may also be considered a neuropsychiatric condition.
 The condition was first reported in 1907, and between 1941 and 2009 there were 62 recorded cases.

 Its symptoms result from distorted articulatory planning and coordination processes, and although popular news articles commonly attempt to identify the closest regional accent, speakers with foreign accent syndrome acquire neither a specific foreign accent nor any additional fluency in a foreign language.
 There has been no verified case where a patient's foreign language skills have improved after a brain injury.

 Signs and symptoms

-To the untrained ear, those with the syndrome sound as though they speak their native languages with a foreign accent; for example, an American native speaker of English might sound as though they spoke with a south-eastern English accent, or a native English speaker from Britain might speak with a New York American accent.
-However, researchers at Oxford University have found that certain specific parts of the brain were injured in some foreign accent syndrome cases, indicating that particular parts of the brain control various linguistic functions, and damage could result in altered pitch and/or mispronounced syllables, causing speech patterns to be distorted in a non-specific manner.
+To the untrained ear, those with the syndrome sound as though they speak their native languages with a foreign accent; for example, an American native speaker of American English might sound as though they spoke with a south-eastern British English accent or a native English speaker from Britain might speak with a New York accent.
 Contrary to popular belief, individuals with FAS do not exhibit their accent without any effort.
 Instead, these individuals feel as if they have a speech disorder.
-More recently, there is mounting evidence that the cerebellum, which controls motor function, may be crucially involved in some cases of foreign accent syndrome, reinforcing the notion that speech pattern alteration is mechanical, and thus non-specific.
+More recently, there is mounting evidence that the cerebellum, which controls motor function, may be crucially involved in some cases of foreign accent syndrome, reinforcing the notion that speech pattern alteration is mechanical and thus non-specific.

-Generally, FAS is not a persisting disorder; it is a temporary stage in recovery from stroke or trauma, or potentially a stage of deterioration.
+Generally, FAS is not a persisting disorder; it is a temporary stage in recovery from stroke or trauma or potentially a stage of deterioration.
 FAS mainly affects speech at a segmental or prosodic level.
 Vowels are more likely to be affected than consonants.
 Vowel errors include an increase in vowel tensing, monophthongization of diphthongs, and vowel fronting and raising.
 There is evidence of both vowel shortening and lengthening.
 Consonantal anomalies include cases of changes in articulation, manner, and voicing.

 On a suprasegmental level, there are changes in intonation and pitch, such as monotonous intonation or exaggerations in pitch height and range.
 There are also difficulties in using stress accents to indicate pragmatics and meaning.
 There is a tendency for FAS patients to switch to syllable-timed prosody when their native language is stress-timed.
 This perception could be due to changes in syllable durations, and the addition of epenthetic vowels.